npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_deleting_transactions.md

 ## To delete a transaction:

-1. In the blue navigation pane on the left, select an account with the transaction you want to delete. <br/>This opens a list of account transactions.
+1. In the navigation pane on the left, select an account with the transaction you want to delete. <br/>This opens a list of account transactions.

 2. In the transactions list, click to highlight the transaction you want to delete.